MichielsenM/mesa-summer-school-2023/docs/Maxilab.md

     <li> Check your output <code>history.data</code> file and note down the last recorded value of <code>current_to_zams_surf_he4</code>, <code>current_to_zams_surf_c12</code>, <code>current_to_zams_surf_n14</code>, and <code>current_to_zams_surf_o16</code> in the corresponding columns <code>tams_to_zams_surface_he4</code>, <code>tams_to_zams_surface_c12</code>, <code>tams_to_zams_surface_n14</code>, and <code>tams_to_zams_surface_o16</code> in the Google spreadsheet. </li>
     <li> Update your <code>gyre.in</code> file to point to the correct input file (with the <code>file</code> parameter in the <code>&model</code> section) and to output the correct file name (using <code>summary_file</code> in the <code>&ad_output</code> section).
 Then run <code>GYRE</code> as in minilab 2: <code>$GYRE_DIR/bin/gyre gyre.in</code>.</li>
     <li> Have your TA plot the corresponding period spacing pattern. </li>
-    <li> Congratulate yourself on getting though this lab!</li>
+    <li> Congratulate yourself on getting through this lab!</li>
     <li> If you still have time, you can repeat this task with another set of $D_{\rm env,0}$ and $n$ values.</li>
 </ul>
 </p></details></task>

-As you are adding in your parameters in the Google spreadsheet, keep an eye on how the plots for the different mass fractions are changing.
+As you are adding your parameters to the Google spreadsheet, keep an eye on how the plots for the different mass fractions are changing.
 At what value of $D_{\rm env,0}$ do you start to see a change in the surface abundances?
 How does this depend on the choice of $n$?